liebki/SimpleCrossChat/README.md

 - **Encryption**: Messages are encrypted (`AES/CBC/PKCS5Padding`), but public brokers are not foolproof.
 - **Inform players** about message transmission and privacy risks.

+## Version Compatibility

+- **Old to New:** Transferring entities and items from older Minecraft versions to newer ones works most often without issues.
+Newer versions can read and upgrade legacy data formats.

+- **New to Old:** Transferring from newer to older versions is unreliable.
+Items usually fail due to NBT/data differences, while some entities may work if their type and properties exist in both versions.

+- **Same Version:** Transfers between servers running the same Minecraft version work as expected.

 ## Usage

 1. Install the plugin in your server's `plugins` folder.